GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
 >
-> ~ *Danny Hillis*
+> ~ *Michael Hawley*

 ---
 ## 🏎 Quick Facts